How To Detect Gender In Ultrasound

 Optimal Timing for Gender Determination

 The ideal time to determine the gender of your baby via ultrasound is during the mid-pregnancy anatomy scan, which is typically performed between 18 and 22 weeks of gestation.
-By this stage, the fetal genitalia have usually developed enough to be distinguished with reasonable accuracy.
+That's why by this stage, the fetal genitalia have usually developed enough to be distinguished with reasonable accuracy.
 Attempting to determine the gender earlier than 18 weeks can lead to less reliable results due to the incomplete development of the genitalia.

 If you are particularly eager to know the gender of your baby, you might consider non-invasive prenatal testing (NIPT), which can accurately determine gender as early as 9 weeks of gestation.
-However, NIPT is primarily a screening test for chromosomal abnormalities and is generally more expensive than ultrasound.
+Still, NIPT is primarily a screening test for chromosomal abnormalities and is generally more expensive than ultrasound.

 Preparing for Your Ultrasound Appointment